 - Why didn’t the sales manager get laid-off?

 Isn’t it his responsibility to figure out why sales weren’t improving and then address it?
-Maybe he needs to attend a workshop on the topic.
+Maybe he needs to attend a workshop on that topic.

 - Does the company know what training can and can’t do?